Ericchi/ericchi.moe/content/en/games/ffxiv-erina/_index.md

 &nbsp;

 I was born in Kugane from a wealthy family of merchants.
-My family had a lot of business partnerships with the people of Doma and I learned many of my dealing trickeries from the other merchants around me.
+My family had a lot of business partnerships with the people of Doma and I learned many of my dealing trickeries from the merchants around me.

 &nbsp;